 Finally, some researchers believe that anhedonia is caused by a combination of genetic and environmental factors.
 This theory is supported by the fact that anhedonia often runs in families, and people with the disorder are more likely to have experienced trauma or stress in their lives.

 For example, someone who was sexually abused as a child may be more likely to develop anhedonia later in life.
-This is because the trauma of the abuse can change the way the brain responds to pleasure and make it more difficult to experience it.
+This is because the trauma of abuse can change the way the brain responds to pleasure and make it more difficult to experience it.

 What Are the Symptoms of Anhedonia?